Mutable vs. Immutable Data and Strings

 - The price of a menu item in a restaurant app.

-Some examples of immutable data:
+Some additional examples of immutable data:

 - A person's social security number